rbitas/sql-challenge/README.md

 # sql-challenge

-*NOTE- I used this online source: https://stackoverflow.com/questions/58885929/how-to-answer-this-question-list-employees-who-were-hired-in-1986 for how to use extract for a date in SQL and i used this source: https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-like/ for how to use the like statement correctly*
+*NOTE- I used this online source: https://stackoverflow.com/questions/58885929/how-to-answer-this-question-list-employees-who-were-hired-in-1986 for how to use extract for a date in SQL and i used this source: https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-like/ for how to use the like statement correctly.
+These were both used in Employee_queries.sql*

 # Data Modeling: